tjcreedy/metamate/README.md

 ### Control list (`find` only)

 The *_control.txt file is a two-column tab-separated table recording all ASVs determined to be validated-authentic or validated-non-authentic.
-The first column lists the reason for each determination: "lengthfail" means the ASV was too short, too long or otherwise did not fall into the range of acceptable lengths; "stopfail" means the ASV had stop codons in its amino acid translation; "refpass" means the ASV had a passing BLAST match to one of the supplied references, and did not fail either of the non-authentic tests.
+The first column lists the reason for each determination: "lengthfail" means the ASV was too short, too long or otherwise did not fall into the range of acceptable lengths; "stopfail" means the ASV had stop codons in its amino acid translation; "refpass" means the ASV had a passing BBmap match to one of the supplied references, and did not fail either of the non-authentic tests.

 ### Result cache (`find` only)